CrypticMonkey33/ArchipelagoExplorersOfSky/worlds/pmd_eos/docs/FAQ.md

 ___

+### My partner got removed from the party and I can't add them back!

+Talk to your partner in the overworld (press R), and select "Add To Team".
+This will force them back onto the team!

+___

 ### How to compile from latest

 ### CoT
 Our c-of-time repo is what we use to store all the ROMside custom code.
 The base patch (archipelago-base.bsdiff) is made here.
-There are pretty detailed steps on how to set up the CoT repo, so go give the readme a look, and if you run into any issues, feel free to ping me.
+There are pretty detailed steps on how to set up the CoT repo, so go give the readme a look, and if you run into any issues, feel free to ping Chesyon.
 If you do everything right, you'll get a new archipelago-base.bsdiff.
-Running make everything+b will also output a number, write this down for later.
+Running `make everything+b` will also output a number, write this down for later.

 ### APWorld
 Once you have your new bsdiff, you'll want to download the main repo as a zip, and extract it.
 Make your way to worlds/pmd_eos/data, where you'll replace the archipelago-base.bsdiff file with the one you made in the CoT repo.
 You'll also want to open Rom.py, and replace the value of ov36_mem_loc (line 45) with the number you got from CoT earlier, making sure to remove the 0x.
 At this point, you'll want to compress the pmd_eos folder (the folder itself, not just the contents!) into a zip, and then rename the zip to pmd_eos.apworld.
 And tada!
 You've compiled the APWorld.